-All 3rd and 4th year students are required to attend one journal club per academic year.
-All meetings will be scheduled for one Tuesday evening per four-week rotation period, at 6:30 pm eastern time.
-Students will connect to the program from their personal computers, and will have the ability to converse with each other, either via headset or telephone connection.
+All 4th year students are required to attend one journal club.
+All meetings will be scheduled on a Tuesday evening at 6:30 pm eastern time.
+Students will connect to the program from their personal computers.
 Meeting assignments will be issued by the Associate Dean for Clinical Affairs as follows: